nicecore/adad2025/reviews/Jorge Ben - Samba Esquema Novo (1963).md

 Just take my word for it and give it a listen.

 **Highlights**: Everything

-**For Fans Of**: Vintage sounds, horns and strings, tropical vibes, historic, era-defining albums.
+**For Fans Of**: Brazil, Brazilian popular music, vintage sounds, horns and strings, tropical vibes, historic, era-defining albums.